chirpstack/chirpstack-gateway-bridge/docs/content/install/gateway/multitech.md

 forward.
 Start by disabling the lora-network-server and enabling the lora-packet-forwarder.
 This is done by:

-1. Create the file /var/config/lora/global_conf.json and create the serrings by referencing the information at
+1. Create the file /var/config/lora/global_conf.json and create the settings by referencing the information at
    http://www.multitech.net/developer/software/lora/conduit-mlinux-convert-to-basic-packet-forwarder/
    and be sure to update the settings as described in step 14 for the Conduit AEP instructions above.

-2. Edit /etc/defaults/lora-network-server and change ENABLED="true" to
+2. Edit /etc/defaults/lora-network-server and change ENABLED="yes" to
-   ENABLED="false".
+   ENABLED="no".
-3. Edit /etc/defaults/lora-packet-forwarder and change ENABLED="false" to
+3. Edit /etc/defaults/lora-packet-forwarder and change ENABLED="no" to
-   ENABLED="true".
+   ENABLED="yes".
 4. Ensure that the lora-packet-forwarder will run after reboot by issuing the
    command: